-The German Embassy in Manila found out that the requirements for the legalization of official documents (such as Birth Certificates, Marriage Certificates, Death Certificates and Court Decisions) are not given in the Philippines until further notice.
+The German Embassy in Manila found out that the requirements for the legalization of public documents (such as Birth Certificates, Marriage Certificates, Death Certificates and Court Decisions) are not given in the Philippines until further notice.
 On September 12, 2018 the Philippines acceded to the Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents (Apostille Convention).
 However, the Federal Republic of Germany declared an objection to the accession of the Philippines to the Apostille Convention.
 Therefore, Philippine-issued Apostilles will not be valid for legal use in Germany.

-It is, however, possible to conduct an examination of Philippine public documents (as mentioned above) if a German authority (also consular and diplomatic offices of the Federal Republic of Germany) considers this necessary.
+It is, however, possible to conduct an examination of Philippine public documents (as mentioned above) if a German authority (also consular and diplomatic missions of the Federal Republic of Germany) considers this necessary.
 The German authority can then officially request for assistance from the Embassy.
 For this, the German authority has to attach the original Philippine document to the request, and ask specific questions or request a global examination.
 Private persons cannot request such a verification.

 The following certificates and supporting documents are required for the examination of documents and should be prepared in this exact order:

 - Birth Certificate

 - PSA-Index Certificate (CENOMAR or CEMAR / Advisory on Marriages) - for persons older than 18 years

 - Please note: The PSA-Index Certificate is an excerpt from the ‘National Indices of Marriages’.
 For single persons the PSA issues a CENOMAR (Certificate of No Marriage = Certificate of Singleness).
 If the person is/was married, the submission of a CEMAR (Certificate of Marriage) is required (NOT TO BE CONFUSED WITH THE MARRIAGE CERTIFICATE).